ilagaur1321/ilagaur1321/README.md

 <h1 align="center" style="color: #3498db;">Hi 👋, I'm Ila Gaur</h1>

-<h3 align="center" style="color: #2ecc71;">Graduate student at Rice University specializing in Engineering Management and Leadership.
-I'm passionate about data science, machine learning, and using technology to solve complex business problems.</h3>
+<h3 align="center" style="color: #2ecc71;">Graduate student at Rice University, where I’m engineering my future in Management and Leadership.
+Passionate about decoding business puzzles with the power of data science and machine learning—because solving challenges is just part of the equation.</h3>

 <!-- Aligning the GIF to the center -->
 <p align="center">